 Making a mistake when drafting a QDRO can be very costly for both you and your client.
-Family Lawyer Magazine recently interviewed Tim Voit, the founder of the American Association of Certified QDRO Professionals, about what those interested in becoming proficient in preparing flawless QDROs need to know.
+Family Lawyer Magazine recently interviewed Tim Voit, the founder of the American Association of Certified QDRO Professionals, about what those interested in becoming proficient in drafting a flawless QDROs need to know.

 Many family lawyers and financial experts regularly draft or assess QDROs.
 Are they all QDRO experts?